 - I also understand and agree that if the membership is interrupted for any reason, these agreements will remain in effect during the period of interruption as well as after the membership is reinstated.

 I authorize the YMCA to initiate electronic funds entries to my credit card.
 Should any membership deduction not be honored by my financial institution for any reason, I realize that I am responsible for payment, plus a service charge of $34.00.
 This is in addition to any service charge that my financial institution may charge my account.
 I understand that it is my responsibility to notify the YMCA in writing should I change my financial institution or account at any time.
 This authorization to deduct funds remains in effect until the YMCA has received 30-day written notification from me indicating my desire to cancel my membership.

 The YMCA Board of Directors may, at its discretion, adjust the monthly rate applicable to my membership category.
 I understand that I will receive at least 20-days notice prior to any such change in my membership dues.
 It is further understood that if such payment is not honored by the credit card institution, then the YMCA, at its discretion, may resubmit the amount due for payment on a future date.

-Adults must be with youth the entire time if the child is dependent on a flotation device or below Fish level.
+Adults must be with youth the entire time if the child is dependent on a flotation device or below Youth Level 4.
 Children 14 years of age and younger must have a parent present in the pool area.
 The lifeguard has the right to ask the child to perform a swim test which entails one lap of backstroke and freestyle plus treading water for one minute.